 Implicit biases can be so strong that, in some instances, you can have them against a group that you belong to.
 Jacob Elder, a second-year law student at the University of Montana Alexander Blewett III School of Law, experienced this in high school.
 Elder is a Black man who was raised in a White family in Helena, Montana.
 Growing up, Elder watched shows like “Cops” that ingrained the image of Black men as violent criminals in his mind.
 Living in a predominantly White town, these stereotypes were never challenged.
 When his family took a trip to South Carolina and went to a grocery store in a predominately Black community, Elder remembers feeling scared.

 “As a Black kid in high school, I was terrified,” Elder said.
 “I thought those guys were going to rob me.
 I thought they were going to do something.
 Years after that, I got to thinking about why I was so terrified.
-The only answer I could come up with was the fact that Black people being portrayed in the media as thugs and as criminals.”
+The only answer I could come up with was the fact that Black people are being portrayed in the media as thugs and as criminals.”

 Do not use implicit bias to excuse explicit bias:

 When discussing implicit bias, particularly in the criminal justice system, it is imperative that it is not used as an excuse for conscious racism or explicit bias.
 You may have seen activists and social justice organizations call for implicit bias training in police departments.
 It is not only important that these trainings occur, but they are arguably critical to ensure the safety of BIPOC and promote fair and effective policing.
-However, there must be an acknowledgement that some police officers are overtly and purposely racist and that their actions are not the product of the subconscious absorption racism but rather pure racism.
+However, there must be an acknowledgment that some police officers are overtly and purposely racist and that their actions are not the product of the subconscious absorption of racism but rather pure racism.
 The idea that implicit bias is to blame whenever a police officer acts in a racist manner limits necessary accountability.

 In fact, a series of studies conducted by the Department of Psychology at Yale University found that “perpetrators of discrimination are held less accountable and often seen as less worthy of punishment when their behavior is attributed to implicit rather than to explicit bias.”